 CHAPTER 3.
-OCEAN PROTECTION COUNCIL.
+OCEAN PROTECTION COUNCIL

-The Ocean Protection Council is established in state government.
-The council consists of the Secretary of the Resources Agency, the Secretary for Environmental Protection, and the Chair of the State Lands Commission.

-35605.
-The members of the council shall elect the chair of the council.

-35610.
-Three Members of the Senate, appointed by the Senate 16 Committee on Rules, and three Members of the Assembly, appointed by the Speaker of the Assembly, shall meet with the council and participate in its activities to the extent that participation is not incompatible with their respective positions as Members of the Legislature.

-35615.
-The council shall do all of the following:

-- (a) (1) Coordinate activities of state agencies, that are related to the protection and conservation of coastal waters and ocean ecosystems, to improve the effectiveness of state efforts to protect ocean resources within existing fiscal limitations. - (2) Establish policies and procedures to coordinate the collection and sharing of scientific data between agencies. - (3) Identify and recommend to the Legislature changes in law needed to achieve this goal these goals. - (b) (1) Identify changes in federal law and policy necessary to achieve the goals of this division and to improve protection, conservation, and restoration of the ocean ecosystem ocean ecosystems in federal and state waters off the state's coast. - (2) Recommend to the Governor and the Legislature actions the state should take to encourage those changes in federal law and policy. - (c) Be consistent with Sections 35500, 35510, and 35515. - 35620.
-The council shall oversee the State Interagency Coordinating Committee established pursuant to Section 36800 and the scientific review panel established pursuant to Section
+- The Ocean Protection Council is established in state government.
+The council consists of the Secretary of the Resources Agency, the Secretary for Environmental Protection, and the Chair of the State Lands Commission. - 35605.
+The members of the council shall elect the chair of the council. - 35610.
+Three Members of the Senate, appointed by the Senate 14 Committee on Rules, and three Members of the Assembly, appointed by the Speaker of the Assembly, shall meet with the council and participate in its activities to the extent that participation is not incompatible with their respective positions as Members of the Legislature. - The council shall do all of the following: 35615. - (a) (1) Coordinate activities of state agencies, that are related to the protection and conservation of coastal waters and ocean ecosystems, to improve the effectiveness of state efforts to protect ocean resources within existing fiscal limitations. - (2) Establish policies and procedures to coordinate the collection and sharing of scientific data between agencies. - (3) Identify and recommend to the Legislature changes in law needed to achieve these goals. - (b) (1) Identify changes in federal law and policy necessary to achieve the goals of this division and to improve protection, conservation, and restoration of ocean ecosystems in federal and state waters off the state's coast. - (2) Recommend to the Governor and the Legislature actions the state should take to encourage those changes in federal law and policy. - (c) Be consistent with Sections 35500, 35510, 35510 and 36 35515. - 35620.
+The council shall oversee take into account the research, findings, recommendations, and determinations of the State Interagency Coordinating Committee established pursuant to Section 36800 and the scientific review panel established pursuant to Section 36900.
+The council may review and recommend proposals to the State Interagency Coordinating Committee, and to designating entities, to further the purposes of this division.